inariksit/cclaw-zettelkasten/fundamental_limits.md

   interpreted areas of law more attractive.
 * Waivers where the user accepts the risks associated with the possibility that the tool fails to consider a relevant factor, and that disavow legal advice.
+* In the smart contract context, the parties can agree to be bound by the result from the encoding even if other relevant factors exist.
+There may be limits, such as unconscionability, to how far this can work.

+## Unknown Terms
+The common law is, in one conception of it, a law that exists prior to its being defined.
+That is to say, when a new principle of common law is used in court, it is said that this principle has not been created so much as discovered.

+Similarly, contracts are not all written.
+Some contracts arise by verbal agreement, others by mere behaviour.

+In such situations, it's possible that the relevant legal rules aren't known sufficiently well to automate them.

+### Mitigations
+* Don't just make it up.
+Have an authority, or don't automate.

+## Unavailability of Input Factors
+In order to be able to automate a legal service, that legal service would need to rely on information that is available to it, or can be provided by the user at the time of use.

+Consider a tool designed to tell a person whether or not they are receiving adequate spousal support.
+That, in most jurisdictions, will depend on the income of the other spouse, which will often not be known by the user.

+### Mitigations
+* Focus on scenarios in which the user or users are likely to have access to all relevant information at the time of use.